Thank you to Idaho® Potatoes for sponsoring this Instant Pot Corned Beef recipe! As always, all opinions are my own.

-This Instant Pot Corned Beef with Cabbage, Carrots, and Buttered Potatoes is the perfect festive meal for the holiday.
-All of the ingredients cook in the pressure cooker, and it cuts the cooking time in half!
-(But don’t worry- I’ve included instructions for both stovetop and slow cooker in the recipe notes below.)
+This Instant Pot Corned Beef and Cabbage with Carrots and Buttered Potatoes is the perfect festive recipe for St. Patrick’s Day or any cozy winter meal!
+All of the ingredients cook in the pressure cooker, which cuts the cooking time in half and makes the flavors so good!
+You can also make this in your slow cooker or on the stovetop.

 To be honest, I’ve always been kind of put off by the name “corned beef,” even though it’s one of my favorite things to eat ever.
 It’s a beef brisket that has been cured with salt, and actually doesn’t involve corn at all.
 In the UK, it’s traditionally cured with large grain rock salt, also called “corns” (in old English, the word “corn” described any small hard particle or grain).

-First, you’ll add the corned beef to your instant pot with some garlic, the seasoning packet, and water.
+First, you’ll add the corned beef to your pressure cooker with some garlic, the seasoning packet, and water.
 It will cook at high pressure for 70 minutes, until it’s perfectly tender.

 When you remove the beef from the instant pot, place it in a bowl and add LOTS of the cooking liquid to it.
 Corned beef has a tendency to dry out, so it’s important to store it in the cooking liquid, both while you wait to serve it and for the leftovers.
 You’ll also want to spoon some of the liquid on top when serving.